Cocaine Withdrawal and Treatment

 - Cravings: The strength of cocaine cravings throughout detox can result in relapse.

-Treatment will focus on monitoring symptoms and providing a safe environment…To safely and comfortably detox and avoid the unwanted effects of cocaine withdrawal, professional detox options will be valuable tools.
-There are no medications used specifically in the treatment of cocaine withdrawal, so treatment will focus on monitoring symptoms and providing a safe environment to limit harm to self and others.
-Detox options are available in 6,9:
+There are no medications specifically approved for the treatment of cocaine withdrawal, so treatment will focus on monitoring symptoms and providing a safe environment to limit harm to self and others.7

-- Outpatient settings: For people with strong supports and limited risks, outpatient treatment allows the individual to maintain their usual lifestyle, attend some treatment, and return home.
+- Outpatient detox: For people with strong supports and limited risks, outpatient treatment allows the individual to go to work or school, attend treatment, and return home in their path to recovery.
 Outpatient treatment is available at doctor’s offices or community addiction treatment centers.

-Detox provides a solid foundation for recovery, but it is not a substitute for substance abuse treatment 6,9.
-Those interested in long-term recovery and abstinence from cocaine abuse will need to attend some form of professional addiction treatment, whether it be an inpatient, luxury, executive, or outpatient program 9.
+Detox provides a solid foundation for recovery, but it is not a substitute for substance use treatment.10 Those interested in long-term recovery and abstinence from cocaine abuse will benefit from some form of professional addiction treatment.